KrailOrg/krail/docs/tutorial-pages-navigation.md

 - The first parameter is the URI segment, and we generally keep to all lowercase.
 The second and third entries are subpages, so need a qualified path.
 - The second parameter is the class to use as a View - we haven't created them yet.
 - The third parameter is the page name, is locale-sensitive and therefore an ```I18NKey```
 - The fourth parameter determines what sort of access control is applied to the page.
-We want "private" pages, so they are set to PERMISSION
+We want controlled access to these pages, so this parameter is set to PERMISSION

 We'll make it easier by extending the ```Grid3x3ViewBase```base class from the Krail core - this just gives us a 3x3 grid to place components in.